Multimodal Chain-of-Thought Reasoning in Language Models: Analysis

 \subsection{Using Different Vision Features}

 Different vision features may affect the model performance.
-We compare three widely-used types of vision features, CLIP \citep{radford2021learning}, DETR \citep{carion2020end}, and ResNet \citep{he2016deep}.
-CLIP and DETR are patch-like features where DETR is based on object detection.
+We compare three widely-used types of vision features, ViT \citep{dosovitskiy2021image}, CLIP \citep{radford2021learning}, DETR \citep{carion2020end}, and ResNet \citep{he2016deep}.
+ViT, CLIP, and DETR are patch-like features.
 For the ResNet features, we repeat the pooled features of ResNet-50 to the same length with the text sequence to imitate the patch-like features, where each patch is the same as the pooled image features.
 More details of the vision features are presented in Appendix \ref{appendix:vision_features}.

 Table \ref{tab:visual_features} shows the comparative results of vision features.
-We observe that using vision features generally achieves better performance than the language only baseline.
-Specifically, DETR achieves {relatively better} performance in general.
-Therefore, we use DETR by default in Multimodal-CoT.
+We observe that ViT achieves {relatively better} performance.
+Therefore, we use ViT by default in Multimodal-CoT.